Key steps to develop a local housing strategy

 The importance of leadership and the cast of players

 The idea to develop a local housing strategy may initially come from different sources, including city leadership, the housing or planning department, housing advocates, or major employers.
 Regardless of who has the initial idea to create a strategy, a mandate from the top levels of government helps to align interagency staff under a common objective.
-Therefore, it is essential that a senior municipal leadership – such as the Mayor, City Manager, City Council, or other senior local government officials – define the vision for and provide the directive to develop a local housing strategy.
+Therefore, it is essential that a senior municipal leadership – such as the mayor, city manager, city council, or other senior local government officials – define the vision for and provide the directive to develop a local housing strategy.

 Key players and internal stakeholders

-Local housing strategies rely on committed engagement across municipal departments as well as stakeholder involvement.
+Local housing strategies rely on committed engagement across municipal departments and stakeholder involvement.
 When getting started, localities should compile a list of municipal or regional departments or agencies whose policies affect the costs, quality, and stability of housing and consider involving all of those departments and agencies to participate in the development and implementation of the strategy.
 Depending on the municipality, this list could include, among others:

-- the housing department,
+• the housing department,

-- the planning department,
+• the planning department,

-- the department(s) responsible for building inspections and permits,
+• the department(s) responsible for building inspections and permits,

-- the department(s) responsible for municipal taxation and tax foreclosures,
+• the department(s) responsible for municipal taxation and tax foreclosures,

-- the planning or zoning commission,
+• the planning or zoning commission,

-- transportation or infrastructure agencies,
+• transportation or infrastructure agencies,

-- the local housing authority,
+• the local housing authority,

-- the homelessness service agency,
+• the homelessness service agency,

-- the redevelopment agency, and
+• the redevelopment agency, and

-- any local housing finance agency.
+• any local housing finance agency.

 Including external stakeholders

-Before launching the planning effort, it is important for localities to think about how they will want to involve external stakeholders, such as community organizations, including nonprofits, neighborhood groups, and faith-based organizations; developers; service providers; lenders; and employers.
+Before launching the planning effort, localities need to think about how they will want to involve external stakeholders, such as community organizations, including nonprofits, neighborhood groups, and faith-based organizations; developers; service providers; lenders; and employers.
 Cities, towns, and counties may also want to consider how they can engage the business community in developing their housing strategies, as well as state and regional governments whose policies and actions influence local housing.
 Some options for engaging municipal partners and stakeholders include developing a task force or advisory committee to oversee and provide feedback on the work that municipal staff or a consultant completes.

 Identifying and filling gaps in capacity and experience